 Saliva plays an important role in the use and maintenance of dentures.
-Here are some ways in which saliva can affect dentures:
+Here are some ways in which it can affect dentures:

 - Adhesion: Saliva helps create a natural suction between the denture and the gums, which helps hold the denture in place.
 This is especially important for lower dentures, which can be more difficult to keep in place.

-- Lubrication: Saliva can also help lubricate the denture, which can prevent irritation and sore spots in the mouth.
+- Lubrication: It can also help lubricate the denture, which can prevent irritation and sore spots in the mouth.

 - Denture adhesives: Some people may need to use denture adhesives to help keep their dentures in place.
 These adhesives are designed to work with saliva to create a stronger bond between the denture and the gums.

-- Dry mouth: However, people with dry mouths (xerostomia) may have difficulty using dentures because they do not produce enough saliva to create the necessary adhesion and lubrication.
-In these cases, artificial saliva or other lubricants may be recommended to help with denture use.
+- Dry mouth: However, people with dry mouths (xerostomia) may have difficulty using dentures because they do not produce enough moisture to create the necessary adhesion and lubrication.
+In these cases, artificial substitutes or other lubricants may be recommended to help with denture use.

 What if I have excess saliva with my dentures?